Let’s BEGIN YOUR JOURNEY!

 BEGIN YOUR JOURNEY with me!

-All workshop series are live online provided through ZOOM and consist of three (2-hour) sessions for a total of 6 hours over the span of 3 weeks to provide better opportunities for reflection and dialogue.
+All workshop series are live online provided through ZOOM and consist of three or four (1.5 to 2-hour) sessions for a total of 6 hours over the span of 3 or 4 weeks to provide better opportunities for reflection and dialogue.
 In between each session, participants will be given short reflective homework style assignments that afford them continued space and time to process and engage with the topic areas of the workshops.
 Written, verbal and visual methods are effective for adults.
 The facilitator uses an andragogical approach which focuses on the process of learning, rather than the product.
 It supports discovery-based learning, encouraging learners to construct their own understanding through problem-solving and collaboration with peers.
-This approach respects the principles of adult learning while helping to engage and motivate participants while drawing on what they previously know to add greater context to their learning.
+This approach respects the principles of adult learning while helping to engage and motivate participants while drawing on what they know previously to add greater context to their learning.

 All workshops can be adjusted to meet the needs of the specific population at